Skip to main content

 Bishop Susan Bell visited St. Saviour Church for worship and fellowship.

-Bishop Susan first thanks Rev. Janet for her leadership followed by a round of applause from all.
-She then thanked Michael for his music leadership, our Wardens Donna and Susan, and lastly thanked all here for continuing the 209 years or worship at St. Saviour.
+At the beginning of the service, Bishop Susan offered heartfelt thanks to Rev. Janet for her leadership, which was met with warm applause.
+She also expressed gratitude to Michael for his music ministry, to our Wardens Donna and Susan, and to the entire congregation for continuing 209 years of worship at St. Saviour's.

-Bishop Susan then told us a little bit about herself, growing up in Stoney Creek and having roots in Niagara with family in Grimsby.
-She also remembered family visits to Queenston Heights and walking past St. Saviour Church.
-However, she had never been inside the church until this day.
+Bishop Susan shared a bit of her own story as well.
+She grew up in Stoney Creek and has deep roots in Niagara, with family in Grimsby.
+She recalled childhood visits to Queenston Heights and walking past St. Saviour's Church, though this Sunday was her first time inside our historic building.

-She feels she know us; know we have a story, a history that matters.
-Also, that our best days at not behind us.
-She believes our story is written with Jesus walking beside us, in God’s mission, and we continue to join him mission and becomes part of our mission.
+She told us that she feels she knows us—that we have a story and a history that matter—and that our best days are not behind us.
+Our story continues to unfold with Jesus walking beside us.
+God’s mission is ongoing, and we are invited to join that mission in new ways.

-This road ahead may seem uncertain but it can be exciting.
+The road ahead may feel uncertain, she said, but it is also full of possibility.
 With Christ walking with us, we will find our way.

-We Exchanged the Peace, with Bishop Susan greeting everyone.
-We celebrated the Holy Eucharist and then closed the service with music and song.
-Afterward, we all gathered in the Parish Hall for fellowship with Bishop Susan accompanied by a light lunch.
+We then exchanged the Peace, with Bishop Susan greeting everyone warmly.
+We celebrated the Holy Eucharist and concluded the service with music and song.
+Afterward, the congregation gathered in the Parish Hall for fellowship and a light lunch, enjoying time together with Bishop Susan.

 ~T. Birchall